hide

 Hiring seasons

-Hiring seasons vary depending on the country (in some there are plenty of jobs to be found year-round!).
-Being aware of these and applying at the right time will make it easier to secure a job together.
-Find out when school terms tend to be - it can vary widely - and know that hiring seasons tend to be a few months before the school year begins!
+Hiring seasons vary depending on the country (in some, there are plenty of jobs to be found year-round!).
+Being aware of these and applying at the right time will make it easier to secure a job.
+Find out when school terms tend to be since they can vary widely.
+Hiring seasons tend to be a few months before the school year begins!

 The benefits of teaching abroad with your partner or friend

-Setting out on an adventure abroad with your loved one or best friend has a whole host of benefits, beyond the joy of just being together.
+Setting out on an adventure abroad with your loved one or best friend has many benefits beyond the joy of just being together.
 Let’s take a look at some of them!

 Shared costs

-Teaching together can work out well for the bank balance.
-Sharing the cost of things like accommodation, bills, and food is going to work out a lot cheaper than for a single person.
+Teaching together can be good for the bank balance.
+Sharing the cost of things like accommodation, bills, and food is going to be a lot cheaper than for a single person.

-It stands to reason the sharing financial responsibilities is a great idea.
-Not only can you have a more varied experience while you’re abroad, but you can also save up for projects at home; a wedding, a house, or another sojourn abroad, for example.
+Sharing financial responsibilities is a great idea.
+Not only can you have a more varied experience while you’re abroad, but you can also save up for projects at home.
+A wedding, a house, or another sojourn abroad, for example.

 Support

 Moving abroad to start a new job is a huge step for most people.
-A new job, a new country and a new culture are a lot of new things to adapt to!
-Having a friend or partner with you who’s going through exactly the same thing can really help you settle in.
+A new job, a new country and a new culture are many new things to adapt to!
+Having a friend or partner who’s going through the same thing can help you settle in.

 Someone to explore with

 Not everyone is made for solo travel.
-Teaching English abroad together means that you’ll always have company during your time off to get out there and really experience the country you’re in.
+Teaching English abroad together means you’ll always have company during your time off to get out there and experience the country you’re in.

-One of you might have loads of ideas, and the other might be better with directions.
-Maybe there’s an organised one and an idealistic one within your two-person unit.
+One of you might have many ideas, and the other might be better with directions.
+Maybe there’s an organised and idealistic one within your two-person unit.
 Combining your best attributes will make for a really exciting journey!

 Strengthen relationships

-If you’re moving abroad to teach English with someone else then it’s going to really bring you together.
-There are challenges you’ll face and overcome, new experiences you’ll share, and so much more.
+If you’re moving abroad to teach English with someone else, it’s going to really bring you together.
+You’ll face challenges and overcome them, share new experiences, and so much more.
 It can be a real test of a relationship!

 Couple stories

 We’ve trained over 185,000 EFL teachers, including many couples!
-Some of them have written about their experiences teaching abroad together over the years and here are a few of our favourites.
+Some of them have written or recorded videos about their experiences teaching abroad together over the years, and here are a few of our favourites.

-Now you know how to do it, get out there and do it!
-Teaching English abroad is one of the best ways of experiencing the world, why wouldn’t you want to share the adventure with your significant other or a friend?
+Now that you know how to TEFL and travel as a pair, get out there and do it!
+Teaching English abroad is one of the best ways to experience the world, so why wouldn’t you want to share the adventure with your significant other or a friend?

 Leave a Comment